Advertiser Disclosure

 A HELOC is a flexible line of credit that acts as a second mortgage and uses your current home as collateral.
 You can convert up to 85 percent of your home equity into a pool of cash accessible on an as-needed basis.
 It operates like a credit card – you can make payments to free up the funds for repeated use.

 Most HELOCs come with a draw period of up to 10 years.
-You’re permitted to make withdrawals during this time frame, and you’ll also make interest-only payments on the amount you borrow.
+You’re permitted to make withdrawals during this time frame and make interest-only payments on the amount you borrow.
 Once the draw period ends, you’ll make principal and interest payments, which will likely fluctuate since the interest rate on HELOCs is typically variable.

 If you currently have a HELOC and take out another one, it’s referred to as a second HELOC.